R0Xofficial/MyCatBot/README.md

 /owner - Info about my designated human! ❤️

 /info [ID/reply/@user] - Get info about a user. 👤

+/chatstat - Get basic stats about the current chat. 📈

 /gif - Get a random cat GIF! 🖼️